celineyuwono/notes/Kubernetes/Tekton.md

 - Cloud native components for defining CI/CD pipelines.
 - Implemented using Kubernetes Custom Resource Definition (CRD).
 - Kubernetes resources: Pods, Services, Deployments, but CRD can define a new resource and create binaries called controllers that can act upon the new resource.
+- Step: Kubernetes Container Spec, specify image and everything you need to run it (ex.
+ENV var, volumes )
 - Types of Tekton CRD:
-	- Task: Combine `steps`.
+	- Task: Combine `steps`, run sequentially
-	- Pipeline: Combine `tasks` and order of tasks.
+	- Pipeline: Combine `tasks` and order of tasks, run sequentially or concurrently.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNDc3NjU2MywtNzczMDkyOTE3XX0=
+eyJoaXN0b3J5IjpbLTcxNTQ3MjAxNiwtNzczMDkyOTE3XX0=
 -->